Cal State blunder may mean loss of affordable housing for 3,000 students - The San Francisco Examiner

 The state housing program is seen as one way to defray much of the costs of college attendance.
 More than half of Cal State and UC students from California don’t pay for tuition, but campus rent can tack on as much as $11,000 a year for Cal State students, though federal grants can help cover those expenses.

-The Cal State paperwork snafu directly affects the initial $150 million portion of funds carved out for the university system in this year’s state budget.
+The snafu directly affects the initial $150 million portion of funds carved out for the university system in this year’s state budget.
 Applications for using the funds were due by Oct.
-31. Because the deadline came and went, a do-over for Cal State is tricky, said Rebecca Kirk, a project manager at the Department of Finance, an agency of Gov. Gavin Newsom’s administration that is overseeing management of the student housing grant money.
+31. Because the deadline came and went, a do-over for Cal State is tricky, said Rebecca Kirk, a project manager at the Department of Finance, an agency of the Newsom administration that is overseeing management of the student housing grant money.

-The department has until March 1 of next year to submit to the Legislature a list of recommended housing projects the state should fund.
+The department has until March 1 to submit to the Legislature a list of recommended housing projects the state should fund.
 From there, lawmakers and the governor will ultimately decide what gets funded in either the state’s budget process or a standalone bill.

 It’s unclear whether lawmakers could allow Cal State to come up with new construction plans to make better use of the money.
 The law governing these funds is silent on whether lawmakers can deviate from what campuses initially proposed in their applications.